mahirgamal/consume_message_API/README.md

-# User Management and WebSocket Messaging Application
+# Consume Message API

 ## Overview

 This project is a Spring Boot application designed to handle user management with integrated WebSocket messaging support.
-It features secure user authentication and real-time message broadcasting through WebSockets.
+It features secure user authentication and real-time message consuming through WebSockets.

 ## Features